Food Organics, Garden Organics Kerbside Collection

 What can go into the food and garden organics (green-lidded) bin?

-This is still being decided.
-A confirmed list of materials will be provided in 2023 once the organic processing contractor is appointed.
 Some of the many things you will be able to put dispose of in your green bin include:

 • Raw and cooked food scraps